 Many buyers max out their budget on their primary residence.
 They get the nicest house they can possibly afford, then have nothing left for investments.

 Thompson’s client did the opposite.
 He sacrificed some privacy by living in a duplex.
 Used rental income to offset costs.
-Now he’s building equity and cash flow that’ll eventually let him afford a much bigger home, paid for largely by investment income.
+Now he’s building equity and Cash Flow that’ll eventually let him afford a much bigger home, paid for largely by investment income.

 It’s delayed gratification that actually pays off.